AdrianMuntean/dynamic-problems/README.md

 # Dynamic programming?

-## Def
+## Definition
  1. The pattern of overlapping subproblems.
- 2. Any instanace where the problem can be decomposed into smaller instances of the same problem.
+ 2. Any instance where the problem can be decomposed into smaller instances of the same problem.
  3. An optimization over plain recursion.

 ## The idea